-&quot;John Smith"

-&quot;My Company"

-If you don't specify a user name, a dialog box appears during setup to ask for the name.
+"John Smith" "My Company" If you don't specify a user name, a dialog box appears during setup to ask for the name.

 If you use setup /n to set up a shared copy of Windows for Workgroups, the [userinfo] section is ignored because the information was supplied when you used setup /a to copy Windows for Workgroups files to the server.